chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 **How was IPV4 before classful addressing?**

-The first 8 bits were used for network
+The first 8 bits were used for network address and the remaininb